sandezz/Flutter-Localization/README.md

-# pm
+# Flutter App with Localization

-A new Flutter project.
+A new Flutter project to brush up on flutter.

 ## Getting Started